 Consumers of defective products may be able to sue the manufacturer for breach of warranty.

-2. What if the plaintiff misused the product?
+2. What if I misused the product?

 Misuse of a product will negate strict liability, IF the product was used in a way the defendant could not reasonably foresee.
 However, if the defendant should reasonably have foreseen that these types of products might be used in a way other than intended, such other use is not a misuse.3